intel-retail/automated-self-checkout/docs_src/pipelinebenchmarking.md

 # Pipeline Benchmarking

+Pipeline benchmarking are done through collections of scripts to obtain the metrics of pipeline performance like video processing in frame-per-second (FPS), how much memory is used, how much power is consumed, ... and so on.

 ## Prerequisites:
-Pipeline setup needs to be done first, pipeline setup documentation be found [HERE](./pipelinesetup.md)
+Pipeline setup needs to be done first, pipeline setup documentation be found [HERE](./pipelinesetup.md).

 ## Step 1: Build Benchmark Docker Images
 Benchmark scripts are containerized inside docker, depending on platforms/hardware you have, refer to the following table to choose one to build: